ohrite/slips/code-review.md

 1. Define Problem
   * Reviewer: "I think the HEADERS declaration needs to change".
-  * Reviewee: "I don't understand."
+  * Reviewee: "I don't follow.
+It's late in the afternoon and I'm pretty tired."
-  * Reviewer: "Well, I think there might be a better choice here than turning the value into a symbol."
+  * Reviewer: "Well, what I mean to say is that I think there might be a better choice here than turning the value into a symbol."

 2. Analyze problem
   * Reviewee: "I chose the symbol values here because Ruby would allocate memory otherwise."